๐ŸงฌAP Biology

 • 70S ribosomes (30S + 50S subunits) are smaller and structurally distinct from eukaryotic ribosomes

-• Shine-Dalgarno sequence on mRNA helps position the ribosome at the start codon—different from eukaryotic initiation
+• Shine-Dalgarno sequence on mRNA helps position the ribosome at the correct start codon, which is a different initiation mechanism than what eukaryotes use

 Eukaryotic Translation Features

-• Occurs in the cytoplasm after mRNA processing—5' cap, poly-A tail, and splicing must occur in the nucleus first
+• Occurs in the cytoplasm after mRNA processing: the 5' cap, poly-A tail, and splicing of introns must all happen in the nucleus first

 • 80S ribosomes (40S + 60S subunits) are larger and more complex, with additional initiation factors

-• 5' cap recognition initiates ribosome binding—the cap-binding complex recruits the small subunit to scan for AUG
+• 5' cap recognition initiates ribosome binding: a cap-binding complex recruits the small subunit, which then scans along the mRNA until it finds the first AUG

-Compare: Prokaryotic vs. eukaryotic ribosomes—the structural differences (70S vs. 80S) explain why antibiotics like streptomycin can target bacterial ribosomes without harming human cells.
+Compare: The structural differences between prokaryotic and eukaryotic ribosomes (70S vs. 80S) explain why antibiotics like streptomycin and chloramphenicol can target bacterial ribosomes without harming human cells.
 This is a favorite AP exam connection between molecular biology and medicine.

 After the Ribosome: Post-Translational Modifications

-The polypeptide released from the ribosome is often not the final, functional protein—additional modifications are required.
+The polypeptide released from the ribosome is often not the final, functional protein.
+Additional modifications are usually required.

 Post-Translational Modifications

-• Phosphorylation, glycosylation, and cleavage alter protein activity, localization, and stability after translation
+• Phosphorylation (adding phosphate groups), glycosylation (adding sugar chains), and cleavage (cutting the polypeptide) can alter protein activity, localization, and stability

-• Signal peptides direct proteins to specific destinations—the ER, mitochondria, or secretion outside the cell
+• Signal peptides are short amino acid sequences at the beginning of some proteins that direct them to specific destinations, such as the ER, mitochondria, or secretion outside the cell

-• Folding into 3D structure is essential for function; chaperone proteins assist with proper folding
+• Folding into a correct 3D structure is essential for function.
+Chaperone proteins assist with proper folding and help prevent misfolded proteins from accumulating.

 Regulation of Translation

-• Regulatory proteins and microRNAs can block ribosome access or promote mRNA degradation
+• Regulatory proteins and microRNAs can block ribosome access to mRNA or promote mRNA degradation

-• Allows rapid response to environmental changes without requiring new transcription
+• This allows cells to respond rapidly to environmental changes without requiring new transcription from the nucleus

 Quick Reference Table